edibblepdx/interp-project/README.md

 negative integers will slow down the tune.
 Tunes and Notes can be sliced with `[start:end]` to get smaller tunes.

+# REPL

+`repl.py` has a driver to run expressions.
+There is a `dofile` command in the REPL that will parse and run a file.
+You can try running some examples from the `examples/` directory. `>` is an input prompt and expressions can be extended onto multiple lines with a backslash `\`, after which the prompt changes to `>>`.

 # Operator Summary

-- Tunes can be multiplied on the right by an integer to speed up or slow down the Tune.
-Positive integers will speed up the Tune and negative integers will slow down the Tune.
+- `tune * positive_int` to speed up the Tune

+- `tune / positive_int` to slow down the Tune.
+  Durations of 0 are rounded up to 1.

+- `tune + int` to transpose up their pitch by an integer number of half-steps (wrapping).

-- Tunes can be added to on the right by an integer to transpose their pitch by an integer number of half-steps.
+- `tune - int` to transpose down their pitch by an integer number of half-steps (wrapping).

-- Tunes can be compared for strict equality.
+- `tune == tune` `tune != tune` to compare for strict equality.

-- Tunes and Notes can be joined to create longer Tunes.
+- `tune | tune` `note | note` can be joined to create longer Tunes.

-- Tunes and Notes (since Notes evaluate to Tunes) can be sliced to get a subset of a Tune.
+- `tune[start:end]` Tunes and Notes (since Notes evaluate to Tunes) can be sliced to get a subset of a Tune.

+- `show tune` will create a temporary file and run the tune.

+- `write tune:filename` will write a tune to a midi file.

+- `run filename` will run a midi file.

+- `repeat int:tune` will repeat a tune a specified number of times.

+- `reverse tune` will reverse a tune.

 # Operator Precedence